List of Sesame Street recurring segments: The American Revolution

-The American Revolution was a recurring segment on Sesame Street that was introduced in Season 20 (1988-1989).
+The American Revolution was a recurring segment on Sesame Street that was introduced in Season 20 (1988–1989).
 It stars the characters of Sesame Street as people from 1776 when the United States of America was born.

 Lifestyles of the Big and Little

-Lifestyles of the Big and Little was a recurring segment that was introduced in Season 18 (1986-1987) as a parody of Lifestyles of the Rich and Famous.
+Lifestyles of the Big and Little was a recurring segment that was introduced in Season 18 (1986–1987) as a parody of Lifestyles of the Rich and Famous.
 It is hosted by Dicky Tick (a parody of Robin Leech) as he shows the world about the very very big, and the very very little.
 Only two skits were made.

 What's My Part?

-What's My Part? was a recurring segment on Sesame Street that was introduced in Season 1 (1969-1970).
+What's My Part? was a recurring yet short-lived segment on Sesame Street that was introduced in Season 2 (1970–1971).
 It was a spoof of What's My Line? and was hosted by Guy Smiley.
 Only two skits were made: the Nose and the Foot.
 However, Guy Smiley continued to appear in other recurring game show segments for many future seasons, such as Name That Sound and Beat the Time.